na-na-hi/renget/archive/chrprompt2.md

 ###Macom
 Q1: What's it like going from being an XCOM soldier to being a cute fluffy little electric sheep :3 ?
+Q2: If someone asked to hug or cuddle with you and your soft wool, would you accept?

 ###Gus
 Q1: r u bald?